SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    the ``willSet`` and ``didSet`` observers are always called.
    This is because of the copy-in copy-out memory model for in-out parameters:
    The value is always written back to the property at the end of the function.
+   For a detailed discussion of the behavior of in-out parameters, see :ref:`Declarations_InOutParameters`.

 .. assertion:: observersCalledAfterInout